Strange Feathers - SOLD OUT

 MORE ...
 Free Primary School Workshops

-Creative Dance Tales with CoisCéim Dance Theatre
+Creative Dance Tales with CoisCéim Dance Theatre - SOLD OUT

 Free Primary School Dance Theatre Workshops

 For an added dimension to your engagement with our schools theatre programme we are offering CoisCeim’s 'Creative Dance Tales' workshops in your school.